 This fee credit requires enrollment and you must select your airline before usage.
 Furthermore, you can only change your airline choice once per year in January.

 Airport Lounge Access

 Perhaps the single most valuable benefit of these 2 cards is the airport lounge access.
-If you hold either of the cards, you can access these lounges:
+If you hold either of the cards, you can access over 1,400 lounges: